-BUS 110 - Number Skills (1 cr)
+BUS 110 - Basic Mathematics Review (1 cr)

-This class is a review of basic number skills both with and without an electronic calculator.
-Topics include the arithmetic functions of addition, subtraction, multiplication and division.
+Review of basic number skills.
+Topics include the arithmetic functions of addition, subtraction, multiplication and division of whole numbers, fractions, and decimals.
+Note: if you have passed BUS 122 or BUS 123 you may not take this course for credit.
 (SFCC)

-BUS 111 - Math Skills (1 cr)
+BUS 111 - Percents and Simple Interest (1 cr)